 Depending on the cost level, ca. 70 to 90% of the total CO2 emissions are capturable on pulp and paper plants, giving the opportunity to capture large amounts of biogenic CO2 for bio-CCS projects.

 The Tanjungenim Lestari Pulp & Paper mill (Indonesia, pictured to the left) is an example of a CCS project at a pulp and paper mill.
+In the USA, the International Paper Vicksburg Containerboard Mill announced in 2024 the project to capture 120 000 tonnes CO2 annually.

 Interested in knowing more?
 Read about post-combustion CO2 capture from the pulp and paper industry in this post from Aker Carbon Capture’s head of Research and Innovation.